llooker/ga_four_block_dev/README.md

 * The initial run of the Incremental Persistent Derived Table will execute with a where clause of "WHERE 1=1".
 This will query all historical data in your GA4 Dataset across all date-partitioned tables.
 If you do not wish to have all historical data, you can add a hard date filter to the where clause within the "session\_list\_with\_event\_history" cte on sessions.view's derived table definition.
 * If you are utilizing user\_id instead of user\_pseudo\_id, you will need to replace references to the user\_pseudo\_id with user\_id in the derived key ("sl\_key") definition in sessions.view's derived table definition, and in the user-centric measure definitions.
+* BQML Customer Purchase Propensity Score: Earlier versions of this block included a demonstration of utilizing GA4 data to train a BQML customer purchase propensity score.
+To ease implementation costs, this has been removed.
+BQML Blocks remain available within the Looker Marketplace to facilitate this functionality, while also providing much more leverage of BigQuery ML's capabilities.

 ## Coming Soon
 1. Leverage advanced analytics to be able to predict which customers are likely to make another purchase in the future based off of their historical actions.
 This leverages the out of the box BQML capabilities of BigQuery that you can read up on here